herrevilkitten/holiday-in-ten-towns/Session_8.md

 		* Sheelah ran downstairs.
 		* Ragnar ran upstairs, gave the dwarf a warning, and then javelined him as an extra special warning.
 		* RJ ran along with Sheelah and cast _shield of faith_
-		* The dwarf ([something Lightbane]) crazily threatened everyone and tried to _charm_(?)
+		* The dwarf ([Dearth Sunblight]) crazily threatened everyone and tried to _charm_(?)
 Midnight.
 He then ran away and took a _lot_ of hits from people.
 		*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjA4ODYyOTEwLDEyMzU1OTk5NDEsNDU1OD
+eyJoaXN0b3J5IjpbLTI1MjI5OTgxNCwxMjM1NTk5OTQxLDQ1NT
-A0MDEzLC0xNzE4NTgzNTQ3LDEwNDkxMzA5NywtNjQ5ODIwMjk5
+gwNDAxMywtMTcxODU4MzU0NywxMDQ5MTMwOTcsLTY0OTgyMDI5
-LC05OTM2NjM3NjEsLTEyNDA3ODY5MTEsLTE0ODM4MzkxMzgsMT
+OSwtOTkzNjYzNzYxLC0xMjQwNzg2OTExLC0xNDgzODM5MTM4LD
-QxOTYzODA2MywxMDMyOTEwNjYxXX0=
+E0MTk2MzgwNjMsMTAzMjkxMDY2MV19
 -->